Three Day Itinerary of Awesome Things to Do In Jekyll Island Georgia

 Jekyll Island Club cannot be expanded because it’s a historic property, as we alluded to earlier in the post.
 Thus the owners had to come up with another solution to accommodate the growing popularity and renaissance of Jekyll Island as a vacation destination.
 The answer?
 A sleek, modern hotel with all 44 rooms facing the ocean.

-(This is also close to the Westin in Jekyll Island, though Jekyll Island Club and Ocean Club are not part of Marriott hotels like the Westin is.)
+(This is also close to the Westin in Jekyll Island, which is a Marriott hotel.
+But Jekyll Island Club and Jekyll Ocean Club are not part of the Marriott brand of hotels like the Westin is.)

 10:30am: Head back to Jekyll Island Club

-About and hour and a half later we requested a shuttle back to Jekyll Island Club to shower, pack and check out of the hotel.
+About an hour and a half later we requested a shuttle back to Jekyll Island Club to shower, pack and check out of the hotel.

 11:00am: Hotel check out

 Driftwood Beach is about 4.5 miles away from Jekyll Island Club.
 There are several public parking spots at two entrances to the beach then it’s a short walk to get to the sand and water.

 I was worried I would be disappointed.
 Or that the beach would be a lot less filled with driftwood or simply be barren.